 Online Management Courses for Credit

-Free business management courses are available online and don't require students to register or pay tuition.
+A variety of free business management courses are available online that don't require students to register or pay tuition.
 Some free courses have minimal registration requirements like name, email address and country of residence, making the process of learning very simple.
 However, most free courses offered online don't lead to college credit.
 Students who want to earn credit may want to check out options that charge a nominal fee in exchange for access to online lessons.
 These fee-based courses help students prepare to earn alternative forms of college credit.

-Study.com features this type of online learning through its timely and informative video lessons and self-assessment quizzes.
-There are also free transcripts available for all of the video lessons.
+Study.com features this type of online learning through its engaging and informative video lessons, self-assessment quizzes and practice exams.
+There are also written transcripts available for all of the video lessons.
 Both the transcripts and the video lessons can help students earn real college credit.
 Students who explore the Business 101: Principles of Management course will find lessons on workplace communication, work teams, leadership theory, organizational change and more, including:

 - Classical School of Management - Examine Max Weber's impersonal management theory, Gantt charts, Henri Fayol's management principles and Chester Barnard's informal organizations theory.

 - Behavioral School of Management Theory - Learn about the human relations approach, the Hawthorne Effect and the Needs theory in this chapter.

 - Motivation in the Workplace - Topics in this chapter include the Pygmalion Effect, Herzberg's theory on hygiene and motivation, equity theory of motivation and employee empowerment methods.